mfragkoulis/eudi-web-wallet-mock/README.md

 # Mock Wallet - Verifier

 ## Execution instructions

+The execution instructions assume that there is a [Verifier backend](https://github.com/grnet/eudi-srv-web-verifier-endpoint-23220-4-kt) running at the `verifier_url` configured in the `wallet_verifier_config.json` configuration file.

 The following command runs the happy day presentation flow scenario for a valid vp token.